-Underneath, Mr W was asked to 'provide a short statement in your own words as to the reason for establishing the SIPP on an execution only basis...without the use of a professional adviser'.
-And the handwritten statement said 'I am satisfied with the recommendations from the stockbroker.
-I do not wish to pay for the services of a financial adviser.'.
+Underneath, Mr S was asked to 'provide a short statement in your own words as to the reason for establishing the SIPP on an execution only basis...without the use of a professional adviser'.
+And Mr S' handwritten statement said 'I am satisfied with the recommendations from the stockbroker'.

-Under the 'Investments' heading of the application form, it said that as Mr W didn't have a financial adviser his investment choices were his responsibility and it would act on these, as long as it was an accepted investment in the scheme.
-And that, if at any point Mr W's position changed and appointed a financial adviser then he must let it know.
-This section set out that Mr W wanted to open an advisory dealing account with Cornhill Capital Limited ('Cornhill').
+The 'Investments' heading of the application form said that as Mr S didn't have a financial adviser his investment choices were his responsibility and Carey would act on these, as long as it was an accepted investment in the scheme.
+And that, if at any point Mr S' position changed and appointed a financial adviser then he must let it know.
+This section also set out that Mr S wanted to open an advisory dealing account with Cornhill Capital Limited ('Cornhill').

-The application form also set out that Mr W was employed in manufacturing, earning £23,000 per year, and that his selected retirement age was 65 years.
-And under 'Cancellation Rights' on the form, Mr W ticked to say that he wished to waive his 30-day SIPP cancellation right.
+The application form also set out that Mr S worked as a store co-ordinator.
+And under 'Cancellation Rights' on the form, Mr S ticked to say that he wished to waive his 30-day SIPP cancellation right.

-Carey has said that alongside Mr W's SIPP application form it received a typed letter of authority in respect of Firm C that was signed by Mr W on 25 January 2014.
-And I can see that this gave Carey permission to provide Firm C with any information it requested in respect of Mr W's SIPP.
+Carey has said that alongside Mr S' SIPP application form it received a typed letter of authority in respect of Firm C that was signed by Mr S on 8 January 2014.
+Although Carey doesn't appear to have provided us with a copy of this authority - despite being asked to do so by the deadline to respond to my provisional decision - I understand from similar complaints against Carey with our Service that this gave Carey permission to provide Firm C with any information it requested in respect of the customer's SIPP and the investments

-On 27 February 2014, Carey appears to have received a new version of the same type of SIPP application again for Mr W, where the handwritten statement now said 'I've done a lot of research on investments & pensions.
-I don't feel the need to pay a financial adviser to tell me what I already know'.
-Mr W's signature was below this.
+On 21 February 2014, Carey appears to have received part of a new version of the same type of SIPP application again for Mr S, where the above handwritten statement now said 'My own research has drawn a satisfactory conclusion and I see no reason to involve a financial adviser'.